February 20, 2023

-Virtually every bike features a different stock handlebar style.
+Virtually every bike features a different stock handlebar type.
 On Harley-Davidson® motorcycles, just about every model has its own distinct handlebar that’s selected to complement the style or use of the bike.
 While many riders might find this stock shape an ideal fit and style for their bike of choice, others may desire a different look.

 Of course, choosing a bar for your bike is about much more than just style.
 At the end of the day, when choosing a set of handlebars, you need to land on a pair that you can ride comfortably for long periods.
 You need to not only look right but feel right, too.